Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 Solution:

-Initial Advice: We first tried to guide you to uncheck the "Hide Extension" option in TextEdit's save dialog and Finder preferences.
+Initial Advice: I first tried to guide you to uncheck the "Hide Extension" option in TextEdit's save dialog and Finder preferences.

 Definitive Fix: When those proved stubborn, the most reliable solution was to use the Terminal's mv (move/rename) command, providing the exact old filename (e.g., advanced_network_utility.py.txt) and the exact desired new filename (advanced_network_utility.py).
 This command bypasses graphical editor quirks and forces the correct naming.